 From GTR19 – proposal for 24th IWG (“WLTP-24-05e_Appendix01_GTR19_Amd2text”)

+[Numbering for Evaporative emissions definitions TBD]

 3.3.
 Evaporative emission

 3.3.1.
 "Fuel tank system" means the devices which allow storing the fuel, comprising the fuel tank, the fuel filler, the filler cap and the fuel pump when it is fitted in or on the fuel tank.